emilyalice2708/CV/README.md

 - First point of contact for all customer enquires.
 - Responsible for banking, debtors and pending memberships.
-- Assist club managers and sales team to process all sales enquiries.
+- Assist club managers and sales team with potential members and sales tours.
+- Process all sales enquiries.
-- Built excellent rapport with customers.
+- Build excellent rapport with customers.

 **Freelancer** (2012 - Current)
 _Actor_